jiaxuwu/BVG_7003_GWAS/README.md

 **rMVP** _version 1.0.0 --see https://github.com/xiaolei-lab/rMVP

+## Data

+In this project, the Haplotype Map file `geno.hmp.txt` consists of 11 columns plus the information associated with a single SNP of 768 genotypes.

+The phenotype file `pheno.txt` includes the protein contains of 768 genotypes.

 ## GAPIT

-GAPIT (Genomic Association and Prediction Integrated Tool) implemented a series of methods for GWAS.
+**GAPIT (Genomic Association and Prediction Integrated Tool)** implemented a series of methods for GWAS.
 The GWAS models include General Linear Model (GLM), Mixed Linear Model (MLM or Q+K), Compressed MLM (CMLM), Enriched CMLM, SUPPER, Multiple Loci Mixed Model (MLMM), FarmCPU and BLINK.

 GAPIT accepts multiple input data formats, including both numeric, hapmap, and PLINK genotype formats.
 GAPIT will produce comprehensive reports to interpret data and results in publication ready formats.

 ## rMVP

+**rMVP** is a Memory-efficient, Visualization-enhanced, and Parallel-accelerated Tool for GWAS.